Loki's Salmon Myth Meaning & Symbolism

 Symbolic Architecture

 The salmon is no ordinary fish in the Norse, or indeed the wider Indo-European, imagination.
-It is the [creature](/symbols/creature “Symbol: Creatures in dreams often symbolize instincts, primal urges, and the unknown aspects of the psyche.”/) of wisdom, known for swimming upstream to the [source](/symbols/source “Symbol: The origin point of something, often representing beginnings, nourishment, or the fundamental cause behind phenomena.”/) of all things, to the well of [Mímisbrunnr](/myths/mmisbrunnr “Myth from Norse culture.”/).
-For Loki to choose this form is the ultimate act of [trickster](/symbols/trickster “Symbol: A boundary-crossing archetype representing chaos, transformation, and the subversion of norms through cunning and humor.”/) intelligence: he becomes the [symbol](/symbols/symbol “Symbol: A symbol can represent an idea, concept, or belief, serving as a powerful tool for communication and understanding.”/) of profound, instinctual wisdom and elusive [life](/symbols/life “Symbol: The symbol of ‘Life’ represents a journey of growth, interconnectedness, and existential meaning, encompassing both the joys and challenges that define human experience.”/)-force to affect his escape.
+It is the creature of wisdom, known for swimming upstream to the source of all things, to the well of MĂmisbrunnr.
+For Loki to choose this form is the ultimate act of trickster intelligence: he becomes the symbol of profound, instinctual wisdom and elusive life-force to affect his escape.

 The shadow, when pursued, dons the guise of the very wisdom you seek, making its capture a paradox of self-discovery.